 Congressman André Carson has represented Indiana’s Seventh Congressional District since 2008.
 After a career in public service, working variously for the Indiana Alcohol and Tobacco Commission, the Indiana’s Department of Homeland Security, and as a member of the Indianapolis/Marion city-county council, Rep. Carson ran for Congress in a special election in 2008, filling the seat held by his late grandmother, Julia Carson.
 With this election, he became the second Muslim elected to Congress.
-The Congressman serves on the House Permanent Select Committee on Intelligence and chairs the Emerging Threats Subcommittee.
-He is also Senior Whip for the House Democratic Caucus.
+The Congressman serves on the House Permanent Select Committee on Intelligence.

 Congressman Carson was first endorsed by JStreetPAC in 2016 and has been a consistent ally of the two-state solution, human rights in the Middle East and the Iran nuclear deal.
-In the last Congress, he signed onto letters calling for easing the blockade on Gaza and reaffirming support for the two-state solution.
-This session, he was a cosponsor of H.Res.
-326, which gets Congress on the record reaffirming support for the two-state solution and opposing annexation and settlement expansion.
+In the last Congress, he was a cosponsor of H.Res.
+326, which put Congress on the record reaffirming support for the two-state solution and opposing annexation and settlement expansion.